Dorsetshire and Wiltshire Fortress Royal Engineers: Disbandment

 The War Office had warned in June 1944 that AA Command would have to release further manpower to provide reinforcements to 21st Army Group fighting in North West Europe.
-The run-down began in September 1944 and on 1 October it was announced that 82nd S/L Rgt was to be disbanded by 21 October (as an established TA unit, 483 S/L Bty would lapse into 'suspended animation' rather than be disbanded).
+The run-down began in September 1944; on 1 October, it was announced that 82nd S/L Rgt was to be disbanded by 21 October (as an established TA unit, 483 S/L Bty would lapse into 'suspended animation' rather than be disbanded).
 However, although the regimental strength began to fall as men were posted away, work on the Diver sites continued and the regiment had still not disbanded at the end of the year.
-On 1 January it was ordered to Hatfield Militia Camp near Doncaster under the command of 32 AA Bde.
+On 1 January, it was ordered to Hatfield Militia Camp near Doncaster under the command of 32 AA Bde.
 It joined 72nd (Middlesex) and 80th S/L Rgts; all three were reduced to battery strength and consolidated under the command of RHQ 72nd S/L Rgt.
-The other ranks of 82nd became 466 S/L Bty of 72nd S/L Rgt, while the officers and ACC staff continued as RHQ 82nd S/L Rgt under the command of Maj W.H.
+The other ranks of the 82nd became 466 S/L Bty of 72nd S/L Rgt, while the officers and ACC staff continued as RHQ 82nd S/L Rgt under the command of Maj W.H.
 Rylands of 525 Bty.
 This diminished HQ was then sent to Southampton where it became a holding unit for surplus (older or unfit) men from S/L regiments that were being converted into RA infantry regiments.
-During February the regiment consisted of 30 officers, 63 (later over 200) ACC cooks, and almost 2000 other ranks.
+During February, the regiment consisted of 30 officers, 63 (later over 200) ACC cooks, and almost 2000 other ranks.
 The regiment's batteries were revived to command these men and women: